jasonjiajs/manager_and_board_characteristics_code/README.md

 ## Folder structure
 - This repo contains the code and documentation for the Manager and Board Characteristics project.
-It is either saved under the folder `code` or `manager_and_board_characteristics_code`.
+It is saved under the folder `code`.
 The other folders are `data` and `output`.
 The full version of both folders is available in Mercury, and a subset is available in Dropbox.
+- To save this repo in your local drive under `manager_and_board_characteristics/code`: first cd to the root folder `manager_and_board_characteristics`, then clone the repo using `git clone https://github.com/jasonjiajs/manager_and_board_characteristics_code.git code`.
 - `manager_and_board_characteristics`
   - `code`
   - `data`